 Humanities Institute Travel Grants are available via the same application process.
 The Humanities Institute is a community outreach board that supports AHSS and serves as a bridge between the people of Colorado and AHSS faculty.
 The purpose of this grant is to make projects feasible to faculty who would otherwise face cost-prohibitive travel expenses.
 The project for which an applicant seeks funding must involve travel.
 A representative from the Humanities Institute will help the EFC in its deliberations concerning these grants.
 To be eligible, you must complete the Rosenberry Proposal Form (questions 1-12a) as well as questions 14-15

 The overarching theme for projects should be "Making Our Work Public."
 This would generally include costs associated with professional publications (e.g. copyright permissions, reproductions), theatrical productions, musical performances, art exhibitions, film presentations, and conference presentations.
 Highest priority will be given to projects with the greatest impact on professional development and that provide the greatest opportunity for public dissemination.

-Needs should be those that have not been addressed by other funding sources at the University (e.g. Faculty Research Fund, Internationalization, curriculum diversity, Center for Teaching and Learning).
+Needs should be those that have not been addressed by other funding sources at the University (e.g. Faculty Research Fund, Internationalization, curriculum diversity, Office for Teaching and Learning).

 Funds cannot be used for transportation to and from DIA or for airport parking.
 The University provides an Eco-pass that covers the cost of Skyride.